Map-A-Droid/MAD-docs/async_quick_faq.rst

 PogoAuth changes
 ----
 Due to latest N behavior changes (BSOD / maintenance screen) and limiting number of mon encounters per account within some <time period> there is now a need for changing accounts on devices.
 MAD can fully handle PTC accounts and semi-handle Google accounts.
 PogoAuth section is now a list/repository of all accounts you have.
 MAD uses this list to automagically select valid (non banned/non maintenance/non cooldown) accounts.
 You need to have proper account levels there - if you are just migrating it was imported with levels 0/1 and MAD won't login into those accounts when running `mon_mitm/iv_mitm/raids_mitm` - those need higher (30/8) levels.
-Please adjust those levels manually via MADMin or SQL query.
+Please adjust those levels manually via MADmin or SQL query (``UPDATE settings_pogoauth SET level = 30``).

 PTC only
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^